 Second, we will also examine the question of what history means to us, and what premodern philosophical, literary, political, and religious texts can teach us today through a reading of a wide variety of primary texts from the Middle Ages.

-Third, this is a writing-intensive (according to Gen.Ed. requirements) course which requires you to respond to our texts on a regular basis (journal) and to develop an understanding of the messages from the past, writing a specific minimum of words.
+Third, this is a writing-intensive (according to Gen.Ed. requirements) course which requires you to respond to our texts on a regular basis in writing (mostly on Tophat, but also through your papers) and to develop an understanding of the messages from the past, writing a specific minimum of words.

 Fourth, through your own research acquire basic knowledge about the art history, manuscript culture, and research relevant to the Middle Ages (this is very similar to point 1);

 Fifth, you will gain deep insights into fundamental issues of human life and acquire insights into ways how thinkers and writers in the past dealt with critical issues in all existence, offering thereby some answers even for us today.

 For the General Education Writing Guidelines and Principles at the UA, see this link

 Diversity: "We seek to create the comprehensively engaged university with the expectation that everyone will make a contribution to inclusive excellence.
 Diversity and inclusiveness are core values for the University of Arizona and offer a competitive advantage in attracting faculty, staff, students and their partners.
 Moreover, diversity allows the institution to prepare students to be leaders in global contexts."
 It is my personal goal to provide an all-inclusive classroom where everyone is equally respected and receives the same treatment and dignity, and has the same opportunity. (http://diversity.arizona.edu/vision-our-campus)

 Accessibility and Accommodations